HubTou/portstreelint/README.md

 --|Options processing terminator

 ## ENVIRONMENT
-The *PORTSTREELINT_DEBUG* environment variable can be set to any value to enable debug mode.
+The *PTLINT_DEBUG* environment variable can be set to any value to enable debug mode.

 ## FILES
 The whole port tree under /usr/ports